DOCUSIGN SERVICES TERMS AND CONDITIONS

 2. DOCUSIGN TRANSACTION ROOMS

-2.1 During the Term, and subject to compliance with the terms of this Service Schedule, Customer and its Authorized Users will have the right to create and/or manage DocuSign Transaction Rooms within its Account when Customer registers via the method provided by DocuSign.
+2.1 During the Term, and subject to compliance with these Terms of this Service Schedule, Customer and its Authorized Users will have the right to create and/or manage DocuSign Transaction Rooms within its Account when Customer registers via the method provided by DocuSign.
 Customer and its Authorized Users will have the right to create and delete Transaction Rooms, upload, remove, and view content, data or eDocuments shared in DocuSign Transaction Rooms.

 2.2 Account.
-Customer is solely responsible for (a) the configuration of the Account; (b) the operation, performance, and security of Customer’s equipment, networks, and other computing resources used to connect to DocuSign Transaction Rooms; (c) ensuring all Authorized Users exit or log off from DocuSign Transaction Rooms at the end of each session; (d) maintaining the confidentiality of the Account, user identification information and passwords used in conjunction with DocuSign Transaction Rooms; and (e) all uses of the Account by Customer and its Authorized Users.
+Customer is solely responsible for: (a) the configuration of the Account; (b) the operation, performance, and security of Customer’s equipment, networks, and other computing resources used to connect to DocuSign Transaction Rooms; (c) ensuring all Authorized Users exit or log off from DocuSign Transaction Rooms at the end of each session; (d) maintaining the confidentiality of the Account, user identification information and passwords used in conjunction with DocuSign Transaction Rooms; and (e) all uses of the Account by Customer and its Authorized Users.
 DocuSign reserves the right to suspend DocuSign Transaction Rooms if Customer misuses or otherwise shares login information among Authorized Users or with third parties.
 Customer will notify DocuSign immediately of any unauthorized access to or use of its Account or any other breach of security.
 DocuSign will not be liable for any loss that Customer may incur as a result of an unauthorized party using its password or Account due to Customer’s failure to protect its login information.

 2.3 Storage and Deletion.
 Customer may retrieve its stored eDocuments at any time during the Term.
 DocuSign will maintain all Transaction Rooms and store their associated eDocuments during the Term, by default.
 Customer may close or delete its Transaction Rooms or delete any eDocuments within such Transaction Rooms at any time during the Term.